C H U R C H R E F O R M S E R I E S

 “When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures.”
 James 4:3

-Pray that God guide you as you read the Bible and apply what you learn.
+Pray that God guide you as you read the Bible (one without commentary) and apply what you learn.
+And if you commit to reading three chapters daily, you should be able to go through the entire Bible in one year.

 As you study to show yourself approved, and as you endeavor to understand the various duties expected of you, you should delve in our Church Reform series.
 That section is for Christians who want a true biblical foundation to build their lives on.